-The Sitka Spruce, Picea sitchensis, is a very large, fast growing evergreen.
+The Sitka Spruce, Picea sitchensis, is a very large, fast-growing evergreen, putting on a metre of growth per year for its first few decades: 30 metres in as many years is typical, after which it slows down.
 It has lovely thin, flaky bark that varies in colour from purplish-grey to silvery brown.
 Its needles are pale, glaucous blue on the underside and deep green on top, which looks great when the tree is buffeted by wind.
 It is an important forestry tree in its own right and it also makes a good nurse tree.

 Growing Sitka Spruce Trees

 This hardy tree thrives on the coast and seems to be happy on very poor soils, but not if they are chalky or too dry.
-It likes damp sites, although boggy, low-lying ground isn't suitable.
+It likes damp, alluvial sites beside water, although boggy, low-lying ground isn't suitable for planting saplings into (in the wild, Sitka seeds can germinate successfully in swamps, but there the tree adapts to the wet conditions from day one of its life).
 It isn't recommended for the city or polluted industrial areas.